heetbeet/portable-path-linker/README.md

 ## Nice to have's:
 * I would highly suggest adding FreeCommander or Explorer++ (along with its "environment shortcut" as explained below) to your environment, to make it easy to explore files and double-clicking thing under this environment.
-* I have added `drag-and-drop-here.bat` to drag-and-drop executables, so that they are executed under this portable environment.
+* I have added a script `drag-and-drop-here.bat` in order to drag-and-drop executables for them to be run under this portable environment.

 ## How to use this:
 1. Copy the content of this repo somewhere, lets call this base directory `%PORTABLEHOME%`.